 Bushfire risk in New South Wales is at its lowest in winter.
 No surprises really, it’s cold and everything takes a bit longer to dry.
 It is, however, always important to check current warnings before you go bush.

 Also: campfires.
 Fireside chills are only good if the fire is warding off the real chills of a frosty night in nature.
-It’s also less likely there’ll be a Total Fire Ban, but check this as well, you don’t want to be that person endangering the bush and everyone in it.
+Just check that fires are permitted in your campground.
+In winter, it’s also less likely there’ll be a Total Fire Ban, but check this as well, you don’t want to be that person endangering the bush and everyone in it.

 Ranger’s Tip: Whenever you have a campfire, be sure to fully extinguish it afterward.

 Equipped with these nuggets of wintery wisdom, it’s now time to roll out the maps and start planning your winter walk before it starts warming up too much!